 1. Group Commands Mean You’ll Never Forget to Lock Up Properly

-A smart home contains controllers that can shut off lights, regulate the thermostat, turn off appliances, lower electronic roller shades, lock the doors and much more.
+A smart home or condo like Dunman Grand Condo contains controllers that can shut off lights, regulate the thermostat, turn off appliances, lower electronic roller shades, lock the doors and much more.
+However, if you’re looking to buy a condo, you can check out this Skywaters Residences here that will also be home to the most luxurious residence in Singapore the most extravagant super penthouse at the highest floor within the tower.

 Everyone has experienced the last minute rush out the door to work, to pick up the kids or to get to an appointment.
 You get down the street and wonder if you shut the coffee pot off.